ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

     .AddTransactionScopeHandler<CustomTransactionScopeHandler>();
 ```

-# Input & Payload
+# Conventions

-In GraphQL it is best practice to have a single argument on mutations called `input` and each mutation should return a payload object.
+In GraphQL, it is best practice to have a single argument on mutations called `input`, and each mutation should return a payload object.

 ```graphql
 type Mutation {